 Harris Regional Hospital Limits Visitation Due to Seasonal Flu Outbreak

-SYLVA, NC – Due to high levels of respiratory viruses in the community, Harris Regional Hospital is implementing seasonal influenza precautions.
-Visiting restrictions will be in place during peak flu season, which generally lasts through the first of April, and Harris Regional Hospital is asking that the following people do not visit during this time:
+Due to high levels of respiratory viruses in the community, Harris Regional Hospital has implemented seasonal influenza precautions.
+Visitation restrictions will be in place during peak flu season, which generally lasts through the first of April, and the hospitals kindly asks that the following individuals do not visit during this time:

 - Children under 12 years of age,